-These pointers are for guidelines only, and I’d argue that sitting in even the “perfect” position all day is worse for you than moving through various “bad” postures.
+These pointers are for guidelines only, and I argue that sitting in even the “perfect” position all day is worse for you than moving through various “bad” postures.
 The points only apply for the traditional sitting desk and office chair set up.
-Check the alternatives at the end for other options.
+Check the alternatives section of this post for other options.

 - Starting from the top, your eyes should be level with the top of the screen.